 This activity is a part of an introductory-level undergraduate biology course on genes, evolution, and development.
 Students should understand basic DNA structure and base pairing.
 The activity is used to help students understand PCR and SNPs.
 It could easily be modified to introduce restriction enzymes and gel electrophoresis (see Teaching Notes and Tips below), though as written we use it to reinforce students' prior understanding of these tools.
 This lab would also be appropriate to a mid-level genetics course.

-This lab is designed to support a SNP case study which is an important part of our course.
+This lab is designed to support a SNP case study ( This site may be offline. ) which is an important part of our course.
 The lab stands alone nicely, but can also be used with the case study to firmly connect lab and course work together with a thoughtful discussion of ethical implications of human SNP analysis.
 Students are excited by the relevance both these activities have to their lives.

 Description and Teaching Materials